Updated for 2025

 29 Hubble, Irvine, CA

-Visit Pretend City Children’s Museum on Monday, January 15th to commemorate Dr. Martin Luther King Jr. Day.
+Visit Pretend City Children’s Museum on Monday, January 20th to commemorate Martin Luther King Jr. Day.
 There will be a special story time at 11:00 am and 2:30 pm.
-Plus, children will have the chance to “add your dream to our ‘I Have a Dream’ Wall.”
+Special activities are planned including a celebration of “Black leaders, artists, and innovators throughout the day in honor of MLK Day.”
 Tickets are available online.

 Skirball Cultural Center